Preeclampsia can usually be managed successfully. If it is not treated, it can lead to eclampsia, which may cause seizures, coma and death.

 Types of high blood pressure

-• Preeclampsia is a serious disorder marked by high blood pressure and protein in the urine.
+Preeclampsia is one of four main types of high blood pressure that can occur during pregnancy:- Preeclampsia is a serious disorder marked by high blood pressure and protein in the urine.
 It usually occurs after the 20th week of pregnancy and goes away after the baby is born.

-• Gestational hypertension is high blood pressure that develops after the 20th week of pregnancy but does not cause protein in the urine.
+- Gestational hypertension is high blood pressure that develops after the 20th week of pregnancy but does not cause protein in the urine.
 It sometimes turns into preeclampsia.
 Blood pressure returns to normal after delivery.

-• Chronic hypertension is high blood pressure that was present before pregnancy or developed in early pregnancy.
+- Chronic hypertension is high blood pressure that was present before pregnancy or developed in early pregnancy.
 It does not go away after delivery.

-• Chronic hypertension with preeclampsia is an increase in existing high blood pressure along with protein in the urine.
+- Chronic hypertension with preeclampsia is an increase in existing high blood pressure along with protein in the urine.
 Women with chronic hypertension are at high risk for preeclampsia.

-• All types of high blood pressure during pregnancy raise the risk of pregnancy complications.
+- All types of high blood pressure during pregnancy raise the risk of pregnancy complications.
 But the risk is greatest for women with chronic hypertension who develop preeclampsia.

 Diagnosing preeclampsia

 At each prenatal visit, your doctor or midwife will check your blood pressure and test your urine for protein.
-Preeclampsia may be diagnosed if:
+Preeclampsia may be diagnosed if:- Your blood pressure is 140/90 or higher

-• You have excess protein in your urine and
+- You have excess protein in your urine and

-• You are past 20 weeks of pregnancy
+- You are past 20 weeks of pregnancy

-• Blood tests to check kidney function and platelet count
+- Blood tests to check kidney function and platelet count

-• Further urine testing
+- Further urine testing

-• An ultrasound to check your baby's growth and condition
+- An ultrasound to check your baby's growth and condition

 Related Article: